a15k/item-repository/clients/1.0.0/ruby/docs/UsersApi.md

 api_instance = A15kClient::UsersApi.new

 begin
-  #remove a user from membership
+  #remove a user from member
   result = api_instance.delete_user
   p result
 rescue A15kClient::ApiError => e